What is a Teradata Volatile Table?

 CREATE VOLATILE TABLE Customer ( CustomerId INTEGER NOT NULL, LastName VARCHAR(255) ) PRIMARY INDEX (CustomerId) ON COMMIT PRESERVE ROWS;

-An in-depth comparison between Volatile Tables, Global Temporary Tables, and Derived Tables can be found here:
+You can find an in-depth comparison between Volatile Tables, Global Temporary Tables, and Derived Tables here:

 Teradata Volatile Table Features